jorgequintanilha/shieldmate/README.md

 <h2>What is New</h2>

 Since its inception I've added a ton of new stuff to the app.
-Gonna list them below.
+Gonna list them below so I can keep track of my progress.

 <h3>Oathbreaker Support:</h3> Widely requested.
 It is just a simple counter button, just like the experience one.
 Doubles as a partner commander counter as well.
 Now, if cards like Rowan and Will become a trend I'm in deep sh!t.

 <h3>Player Registration:</h3> Just a way to record a player's name, default deck and default table position, to accelerate table setup for a familiar group.
-This is far from ideal but it is a step forward.
+This is far from ideal but it is a step forward of the save-table-load-table approach from before.

 <h3>Player Roulette:</h3> It flashes a random panel at the table, and can be used to decided who goes first or who to attack in random situations like, for instance, a player piloting a Ruhan deck.